fperezco/json-server-auth-docker/README.md

 * To reset database consume endpoint: http://localhost:8080/resetdatabase it will dump the content of the file initial_database.json into the current_database.json

+* To set a custom fixture in the database, send a post to endpoint: http://localhost:8080/loadfixtures it will dump body of the request in json into the current_database.json

 <h2 align="center">json-server docs</h2>

 ## Table of contents